ovsp/STM8uLoader/README.md

 ***
 Compact UART bootloader for STM8 models without built-in bootloader.
 ***
-The bootloader code is located in the memory area OPTION Bytes (52 bytes + 1 reserv) and FLASH memory (18-20 bytes).
+The bootloader code is located in the memory area OPTION Bytes (52 bytes + 1 reserve) and FLASH memory (18-20 bytes).
 ***
 Any questions please in the nflic@bk.ru